-- What conditions led colonists to declare independence from Great Britain? - How were the Founding Fathers able to succeed in the creation of a new nation? - Does the new U.S. Constitution represent and serve all people?
+- What conditions led colonists to declare independence from Great Britain? - How were the Founding Fathers able to succeed in the creation of a new nation? - Did / does the new U.S. Constitution represent and serve all people? - How have the citizens of Connecticut affected the history of America?